Guide to Melbourne

 Melbourne is renowned for its markets, which sell everything from local produce to arts and crafts and vintage fashion.
 Get amongst the hustle and bustle of the Queen Victoria Markets, the largest open-air market in the Southern Hemisphere.
 You can take a bus from there to the South Melbourne Market, and enjoy dim sim or street-style Mexican food under its historic awnings.
 On weekends, pick up handmade pieces from emerging Australian designers at the Rose St. Artists’ Market in Fitzroy, just a quick tram ride from the city centre.

-Dine at famous eateries
+Dine at some of Melbourne's most famous restaurants

 Sip cocktails at a rooftop bar

 Enjoy drinks with a view at one of Melbourne’s many rooftop bars.
 Popping up across the city centre, and the bohemian neighbourhoods of Fitzroy and Carlton, these high-altitude bars enable you to watch the sun set with a drink in hand.
 Local favourites include the spectacular rooftop terrace at Naked in the Sky in Fitzroy, Rooftop Bar gracing Curtin House in the city centre (which transforms into a rooftop cinema in summer), and, nearby, the very unique Madame Brussels.

 Discover why Melbourne is regarded as the world's sporting capital

 Melbourne is Australia’s sports capital and its venues are legendary.
 Join the fun at the Melbourne Cricket Ground (MCG) for the Australian Football League from March until September, or the international cricket matches from November until February.
 Go trackside at Flemington for the excitement of the Melbourne Cup, held on the first Tuesday in November, or be exhilarated by the Australian Grand Prix, when Albert Park is transformed into a high-speed racetrack.
 Find out more about Melbourne’s sports events.